idlab-discover/xNativeLab/README.md

 This repository is only used for documentation and support.

-* Take a look at [the wiki](https://github.com/idlab-discover/xNativeLab/wiki) for more information on how to use CloudNativeLab.
+* Take a look at [the wiki](https://github.com/idlab-discover/xNativeLab/wiki) for more information on how to use xNativeLab.
 * If you have any questions, [please create an issue](https://github.com/idlab-discover/xNativeLab/issues).